Feeder (band): Echo Park and mainstream breakthrough (2000–2001)

 The album saw the band adopt a more 'commercial' sound, also incorporating synthesizers.
 Lyrically, Echo Park contains both a comedic approach, as with "Seven Days in the Sun", and dark emotions, such as those shown on "Turn", "Oxygen", and "Satellite News".
 It was during the campaign for Echo Park that the band played another slot on the main stage at the Reading and Leeds festival, including T in the Park.
 As of August 2003, the album has shipped 300,000 units in the UK going platinum, with counter sales standing at 293,000 as of February 2005.
 Grant said in a Melody Maker interview that if the album did not sell well enough the band would probably split up; he said at the time that "It's the same with any band.
 That's just the way the music business is.
 There is only a certain amount of money a label will put into a band.
 I'm just being realistic.
 We've been around for seven or eight years and I am not planning on giving up, but we're putting everything into this record and I'm just hoping that people like it".
 The album campaign helped the band in August 2001 win the "Best British Live Act" accolade at the Kerrang! awards, before ending the year supporting the Stereophonics, and then releasing the "Just a Day" single in December.
-In February 2015, "Buck Rogers" gained a silver certification for 200,000 physical sales, digital downloads and streaming points combined.
-Two years later, "Just a Day" also passed 200,000 sales.
+In July 2024, "Buck Rogers" gained a platinum certification for 600,000 physical sales, digital downloads and streaming points combined.
+One year prior to this, "Just a Day" also passed 400,000 sales to be certified gold.

 In July 2001, Feeder's EP Swim was re-released with extra tracks, being a selection of b-sides from their earlier singles, alongside the videos for the Polythene singles "Crash" and "Cement".
 Overall unit sales for Swim stand at 40,000 as of February 2005.